gravito-framework/gravito/docs/en/guide/plugin-development.md

    ```

 3. **Document your Hooks:**
-   - List all hooks your Orbit triggers
+   - List all hooks your Gravito triggers
    - Explain arguments and expected return values

 ---